Chris-Peterson444/gojsonfmt/README.md

 ### Lists of Lists

-Lists of lists, and lists of alternating types are handled as well:
+Lists of lists, and lists of alternating types are handled similarly.

+Original:

 ```json
 {